tlmoni/spacedude3/doc/ProjectDocument.md

 for the purpose since SFML and graphics card drivers etc. weren't compatible.

 #### Error handling
-Project has error processing for all used files(textures and map files) it opens, acts accordingly and gives an error message in the console.
+Software has error processing for all used files (textures and map files) it opens, acts accordingly and gives an error message in the console.

 #### Software structure